The big picture

 Many companies have been measuring emissions and touting their environmental cred for years.
 But without universally-accepted standards, mandates or audits, the impact has been muted.
 “During this same 20-year period of increased reporting and sustainable investing, carbon emissions have continued to rise, and environmental damage has accelerated,” wrote Kenneth Pucker, senior lecturer at the Fletcher School at Tufts University, in the Harvard Business Review.

-Businesses have a huge role to play in controlling global emissions and reversing at least some of the impact of climate change.
-Federal regulators are inching closer to formalizing sustainability reporting, for the good of investors, employees, society, and the planet.
-The big four accounting firms are gearing up, beefing up their auditing ranks with ESG experts in anticipation of new disclosure rules.
+Businesses have a huge role to play in controlling global emissions and reversing at least some impact of climate change.
+Federal regulators are inching closer to formalizing some manner of sustainability reporting, expected this Spring.
+At the same time, the big four accounting firms are beefing up their auditing ranks with ESG experts in anticipation of new disclosure rules.

 Businesses will for the first time be held accountable for their sustainability claims, while stakeholders will get the transparency and accuracy they have long demanded.